NVIDIA/aistore/docs/python_sdk.md

 - `requests.ConnectionTimeout` - Timed out connecting to AIStore
 - `requests.ReadTimeout` - Timed out waiting response from AIStore
 - `errors.Timeout` - Timeout while waiting for the job to finish
-- `errors.JobInfoNotFound` - Raised when information on a job's status could not be found on the AIS cluster

 <a id="job.Job.wait_single_node"></a>